yyfz/Warp-as-History/README.md

 </div>

 <div align="center">
 This repository provides the official implementation of Warp-as-History.
-Our method enables real-time camera trajectory following and viewpoint manipulation, similar to HappyOyster and Genie 3, using only a single camera-annotated training example.
+Our method enables near real-time camera trajectory following and viewpoint manipulation, similar to HappyOyster and Genie 3, using only a single camera-annotated training example.
 </div>